smallbasic/smallbasic.github.io/_build/pages/sdl.markdown

 ## Live mode

-Live mode uses a secondary output window to display the results of your program when ever you press save.
+Live mode uses a secondary output window to display the results of your program whenever you press save.

 To enter live mode, press the `F8` key from the file editor.
 Note the keystroke help window documents the `F8` key along with other supported functions.